 Home- Buying Process

-1. Check your credit and save for a downpayment.
+1. Check your credit and save for home-buying costs.

 One of the first steps to ensuring your financial readiness to purchase a home is to review your financial history and your current income.
 This is a good place to start, as it will guide you towards your next steps.
 If you are unsure about how to access & assess your credit, please move to step 2!